Gorilla vs Tydal.

 Reddit is your proven channel.
 You need a workflow for ongoing engagement, not just discovery.
 You're closing leads weekly and want one tool that handles find → engage → track.

 You're earlier.
-You want to confirm there's demand on any platform before paying monthly.
+You want to confirm there's demand on any platform before committing.
 You want to see TikTok and YouTube too.
-You'd rather try once for $1.99.
+You'd rather start free with no card.

 Most Reddit-only tools assume your users live on Reddit.
 Sometimes they don't.
 We've seen founders run Gorilla expecting Reddit to dominate and find that YouTube comments under competitor reviews were where their best leads actually were.
 You can't see that from Tydal.